The Poem "Break, Break, Break" BY Lord Alfred Tennyson

 MCQ No. 5

-What does “vanished hand” refer to?
+What does “vanished hand” in the poem “Break, Break, Break” by Lord Alfred Tennyson refer to?

 a) Lost object